A generalization of L\"owner-John's ellipsoid theorem: A computational procedure

 Of course the sequence $(\rho_k)$, $k\in\N$, is monotone non increasing and $\rho_k\geq\rho$ for all $k$.
 Moreover, for each fixed $k\in\N$, $\mathcal{P}_k$ is a convex optimization problem which consists of minimizing a strictly convex function under LMI constraints.

 From Corollary \ref{coro1}, $\int_{\R^n}\exp(-g)d\x<\infty$ if and only if $g\in\P[\x]_d$ and so the objective function also acts as a barrier for the convex cone $\P[\x]_d$.
 Therefore, to solve $\mathcal{P}_k$ one may use first-order or second-order (local minimization) algorithms, starting from an initial guess $g_0\in \P[\x]_d$.
-At any current iterate $g\in\P[\x]_d$ of such an algorithm one may use the methodology described in \cite{sirev} to approximate the objective function $\int \exp(-g)$ as well as its gradient and Hessian.
+At any current iterate $g\in\P[\x]_d$ of such an algorithm one may use the methodology described in \S \ref{gradient-hessian} to approximate the objective function $\int \exp(-g)$ as well as its gradient and Hessian.
+Of course as the gradient and Hessian are only approximated, some care is needed to ensure convergence of such an algorithm.
+For instance one might try to adapt ideas like the ones described in d'Aspremont \cite{aspremont} where for certain optimization problems with noisy gradient information, first-order algorithms with convergence guarantees have been investigated in detail.

 \begin{thm} Let $\K$ in (\ref{setk}) be compact with nonempty interior and let Assumption \ref{ass-1} hold.
 Then there exists $k_0$ such that for every $k\geq k_0$, problem $\mathcal{P}_k$ in (\ref{sdp-k}) has a unique optimal solution $g^*_k\in\P[\x]_d$. \end{thm} \begin{proof} Firstly, $\mathcal{P}_k$ has a feasible solution for sufficiently large $k$.
 Indeed consider the polynomial $\x\mapsto g_0(\x)=\sum_{i=1}^nx_i^{d}$ which belongs to $\P[\x]_d$.
 Then as $\K$ is compact, $M-g_0>0$ on $\K$ for some $M$ and so by Putinar's Positivstellensatz \cite{putinar}, $1-g_0/M\in\mathcal{C}_k$ for some $k_0$ (and hence for all $k\geq k_0$).
 Hence $g_0/M$ is a feasible solution for $\mathcal{P}_k$ for all $k\geq k_0$.
 Of course, as $\mathcal{C}_k\subset C_d(\K)$, every feasible solution $g\in\P[\x]_d$ satisfies $0\leq g\leq 1$ on $\K$.
 So proceeding as in the proof of Theorem \ref{vol-suff-cond} and using the fact that $\mathcal{C}_k$ is closed, the set